Sputnik 1: Backups

 At least two vintage duplicates of Sputnik 1 exist, built apparently as backup units.
 The first resides near Moscow in the corporate museum of Energia, the modern descendant of Korolev's design bureau, where it is on display by appointment only.
-The second is a flight-ready backup at the Cosmosphere space museum in Hutchinson, United States, which also has an engineering model of the Sputnik 2.
+The second is a flight-ready backup at the Cosmosphere space museum in Hutchinson, Kansas, United States, which also has an engineering model of the Sputnik 2.

 Models

 The Museum of Flight in Seattle, United States has a Sputnik 1, but it has no internal components, though it does have casings and moulded fittings inside (as well as evidence of battery wear), which may be an engineering model.
 Authenticated by the Memorial Museum of Cosmonautics in Moscow, the unit was auctioned in 2001 and purchased by an anonymous private buyer, who donated it to the museum.

 The Sputnik 1 EMC/EMI is a class of full-scale laboratory models of the satellite.
 The models, manufactured by OKB-1 and NII-885 (headed by Mikhail Ryazansky), were introduced on 15 February 1957.
 They were made to test ground electromagnetic compatibility (EMC) and electromagnetic interference (EMI).